GGC17/Backend-test/README.md

 ## 4. Other considerations
 - it would be correct to create a table of Products to create a relation with ProductId in the table orders
 - it would be correct to create a table of Users to create a relation with UserId in the table orders
+- on the GET /orders and /orders/{id} each user should only see all of his own orders, or an order by id made by him (here we only have one user).
+An admin user could get everything
-- authentication was implemented with a simple token, but should be stronger, eg use Cognito, JWT token, SSO
+- authentication was implemented with a simple token, but should be stronger, eg use Cognito, SSO
-- the db created is publicly accessible. this is a security issue, but was made the avoid the operational overhead of creating VPCs, Subnets, SGs, etc
+- the db created in aws is publicly accessible. this is a security issue, but was made the avoid the operational overhead of creating VPCs, Subnets, SGs, etc
 - in order to avoid resources consumption, pagination and rate limiting should be implemented in the API
-- api versioning should be implemented, for better control
+- api versioning should be implemented, for better control and rollbacks if needed